Article

 International SOS’ AI capability is designed with this principle at its core.
 Every insight is backed by a transparent chain of human-curated intelligence, and the system itself has been developed by teams who understand the real-world implications of the information it provides.
 This governance-first approach sets a benchmark for responsible innovation in the security intelligence space.

 AI is a powerful tool, but only when built on a foundation of trusted data and effective governance.
-As the security landscape evolves, organisations must prioritise validation, oversight, and trust when sourcing critical intelligence to keep their people safe, maintain business continuity and safeguard their reputation.
-Organisations seeking an intelligence partner must ensure they are confident in their supplier’s verification processes.
+As the security landscape evolves, organizations must prioritize validation, oversight, and trust when sourcing critical intelligence to keep their people safe, maintain business continuity and safeguard their reputation.
+Organizations seeking an intelligence partner must ensure they are confident in their supplier’s verification processes.
 A new AI offering is an attractive proposition for gaining access to timely intelligence product.
 But there must be transparency about what the sources are, how data and analysis are being obtained and assessed, and what safeguards are in place to ensure high quality.

 Leveraging AI in risk intelligence and analysis offers opportunities for faster data processing, enhanced pattern recognition, and predictive insights that can improve decision making and operational resilience.
 However, it also introduces risks such as algorithmic bias, over-reliance on automated outputs, and vulnerabilities related to data quality, security, and model transparency.